Even Flow: Release and reception

-While the "Even Flow" single was released commercially to international markets in 1992, the commercial single was not released in the United States until June 27, 1995, and was only available as a more expensive import version beforehand.
 The alternate studio recording of "Even Flow", which was recorded in 1992 with Abbruzzese, was released as a CD single and 12-inch white vinyl in the United Kingdom.
 The original version was used in single releases in the United States.
 The song was released as a single in 1992 with a previously unreleased funk B-side titled "Dirty Frank", which can also be found as an extra track on European releases of Ten and as an alternate version on the compilation album, Lost Dogs (2003).

 The song peaked at number three on the Billboard Mainstream Rock Tracks chart and number 21 on the Billboard Modern Rock Tracks chart.
 Outside the United States, the single was released commercially in Australia, Austria, Brazil, Germany, the Netherlands, and the United Kingdom.
 In Canada, the song reached the top 80 on the Canadian Singles Chart.
 "Even Flow" peaked at number 27 in the UK and number 22 on the Australian Singles Chart.
 It was a moderate top 20 success in New Zealand.